coins/module-manager/src/README.md

 Directories in `dist` may never change once they are published.
 The integrity of versions is based on the files' hashes.
 The security model is:
 > Adding folders to `dist` is allowed, but changing an existing version is an attack on the module's users.

+It also means, clients can cache any file in dist forever.